 Gail M. Ferguson

-Dr. Ferguson is a 2016 Outstanding Early Career Psychologist of the American Psychological Association and has been recognized for excellence in research (2018 Faculty Award for Excellence in Research, UIUC) and in advising (2021 Excellence in Academic Advising Award, UMN).
-As an Associate Professor in the Institute of Child Development, her interests reside at the interface of cross-cultural psychology, developmental psychology, and clinical psychology, with a particular focus on youth in the Majority World (i.e., developing countries), especially those in and from the Caribbean.
+Dr. Ferguson is a Fellow of the American Psychological Association (Div 7, Developmental) and of the International Academy of Intercultural Research, and a former Outstanding Early Career Psychologist of the American Psychological Association (Div 52, International).
+She has been recognized by the Universities of Minnesota and Illinois for excellence in research (2018 Faculty Award for Excellence in Research, UIUC) and in advising (2021 Excellence in Academic Advising Award, UMN).
+As a faculty member in the Institute of Child Development, her interests reside at the interface of cross-cultural psychology, developmental psychology, and clinical psychology, with a particular focus on youth in the Majority World (i.e., developing countries), especially those in and from the Caribbean.

-A major aim of Dr. Ferguson’s research is to identify and target risk and protective factors in prevention programs that promote the resilience and positive development of youth and families in and from the globalizing Majority World (i.e., both non-migrants globally, and U.S. immigrants).
-She is particularly interested in the psychological impact of 21st Century globalization (e.g., media, information and communication technologies, consumer goods, and migration) on adolescent identity, family relations, and health.
+A major aim of Dr. Ferguson’s research is to identify and target risk and protective factors in prevention programs that promote the resilience and positive development of children, adoelscents, and youth and families in globalizing societies – both non-migrants globally and U.S. immigrants and refugees.
+She is particularly interested in the psychological impact of 21st Century globalization (e.g., media, migration, and multiculturalism) on adolescent identity, family relations, and health.